nguyenhuuit/adventofcode-runner/README.md

 - 🚀 Run solutions in multiple languages (Python, JavaScript, Java, C++, Ruby)
 - 🔄 Watch mode for automatic re-runs
 - 🎨 Beautiful terminal UI with spinners and colors
+- 📡 Auto-fetch puzzle inputs
-- 🧪 Test your solutions with sample inputs
+- 🧪 Test your solutions with sample/real inputs
 - 📊 Track your progress and performance

 ## Installation